Multi-View Radar Semantic Segmentation: Experiments

 \textbf{Training procedures.~} Methods presented in Section \ref{sec:method_archis} are trained using CARRADA-Train and CARRADA-Val splits and tested on the CARRADA-Test.
 At each timestamp of a radar sequence, the provided RAD tensor is processed according to the method presented in Section \ref{sec:radar_theory}.

-At time $t$, for both training and testing phases, the input views from $t-q$ to $t$ are stacked according to the time dimension, where $q$ is the number of past frames taken into account.
+For each frame, $q$ past frames are also considered for both training and testing phases: The views from $t-q$ to $t$ are stacked into the time-$t$ input (Fig.\,\ref{fig:teaser}).
 For the methods that do not explicitly process the time dimension, $q=2$ for a total input sequence length of 3.
 Time-based methods using 3D convolutions have specific sequence lengths: $q=8$ for RAMP-CNN and $q=4$ for TMVA-Net.

 The competing architectures have been trained with the CE loss, except for the RSS-Net, which is trained with a wCE using the formulation in \cite{kaul_rss-net_2020}.
 Our methods are trained using the combination of loss terms detailed in Section \ref{sec:combi_loss}.
 We used our formulation of the wCE loss (Section \ref{sec:wce}) with weights computed on CARRADA-Train.